 Claimants, complainants, respondents, and other party litigants in cases referred to the OALJ for hearing and decision.

 CATEGORIES OF RECORDS IN THE SYSTEM:

-Records may contain claim files; determinations and referral letters from the agency with initial claim development or investigatory responsibility; documents proffered as evidence; pleadings, motions, and other submissions by litigants; Administrative Law Judge (ALJ), notices, orders, and decisions and orders; hearing transcripts; and other documents and information necessary to hear and decide cases.
+Records may contain claim files; determinations and referral letters from the agency with initial claim development or investigatory responsibility; documents proffered as evidence; pleadings, motions, and other submissions by litigants; Administrative Law Judge (ALJ) orders, decisions, and orders; hearing transcripts; and other documents and information necessary to hear and decide cases.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: